zpbappi/zpbappi.github.io/_posts/2016-03-09-multi-currency-generic-money-in-csharp.md

     // the method of our interest
     public decimal Convert(decimal fromAmount, string fromCurrency, string toCurrency) {
-        // return the converted amount into decimal in this case }
+        // return the converted amount as decimal in this case }

     // ... other codes, if you have any